School of Communication Graduate Programs

 The FSU School of Communication offers graduate degrees at both its main campus in Tallahassee and its Panama City, Fla., campus.
 The master’s degree programs include both professional and research tracks.

 The master’s degrees offered at main campus are Integrated Marketing Communication, Media and Communication Studies, and Public Interest Media Communication.
 The Panama City campus offers a master’s degree in Corporate and Public Communication.
 The Tallahassee campus also offers a Ph.D. in Communication, with the option of either mass communication or speech communication.

 The School offers a combined Bachelor’s to Master’s (BA/MA or BS/MS) program, which enables academically strong students to complete Bachelor’s and Master’s degrees at an accelerated pace.
 This program is offered on the Tallahassee campus only.

 We admit graduate students three times a year.
 Deadline for Fall is July 1; Spring is Nov.
 1; Summer is March 1.
 Opportunities for funding are available but limited, so prospective students are encouraged to apply early.
 All applicants for master’s and doctoral programs must satisfy university requirements as well as School of Communication requirements.
 Check the Graduate Admissions page for more information on the application process.

 If you’re interested in receiving printed materials or would like to talk to someone about the program, please contact graduate recruiter Betsy Crawford by either e-mail or by telephone at 850-645-9661.

 Bachelor’s to Master’s in Communication

 The dual degree program in Communication allows 12 credit hours of graduate coursework to be dually counted toward both the undergraduate and graduate degrees, provided the courses have not been counted toward a previous graduate degree.
-Undergraduate students from any School of Communication major (Advertising, Media & Communication Studies, Digital Media Production or Public Relations) or any School of Library & Information Studies’ undergraduate major (Information Technology or Information, Communication & Technology) may apply for the dual degree program.
+Undergraduate students from any School of Communication major (Advertising, Media and Communication Studies, Digital Media Production or Public Relations) or any School of Library & Information Studies’ undergraduate major (Information Technology or Information, Communication & Technology) may apply for the dual degree program.
 Master’s offered in this program are Integrated Marketing Communication and Media and Communication Studies.
 For more information, visit the Joint BA/MA Program site.

 MS/MA in Integrated Marketing Communication